jaffourt/job-skill-scraper/README.md

 # SkillSurf

 ## Overview
 SkillSurf is a machine learning tool that helps job seekers and professionals identify the most important skills and phrases for a specific position title.
 By scraping job descriptions from popular job boards and applying natural language processing techniques, SkillSurf produces a list of key topics and skills that are most commonly associated with a given job title.
 These topics and skills can be used to guide career development, inform job searches, and identify areas for improvement.
-Whether you're looking to land your dream job or advance your career, SkillSurf can help you identify the skills and knowledge you need to succeed.

 ## Methods and Results
 1. Compile the skills text into a corpus after scraping indeed for job title
 2. Text vectorization into numerical feature vectors using term frequency inverse document frequency